 The starting of or stopping of, or an increase or decrease of any benefits or payments received by any member of the family or household from Old Age Pension, Aid for Dependent Children, Black Lung, Railroad Retirement, Private Pension Fund, Disability Compensation, Veterans Administration, Child Support, Alimony, Regular Contributions or Gifts.
 Lump sum payments or retroactive payments of benefits from any of the above sources which constitute the sum of monthly payments for a preceding period paid in a lump sum must be reported and rent adjusted retroactively on such income to date of eligibility for any family member residing in the household for that period of time.

-Cost of living increases in Social Security or public assistance grants need not be reported until next re-examination or re-determination of rent.
+Decrease in family income when a family member permanently moves out of the unit.
+The HA will process an interim decrease unless there is no change/decrease in adjusted income as a result of the decrease in family size, then a non-interim transaction is processed instead of an interim reexamination.

+Increase in family income following the HA granting of interim rent decrease.
+The HA will process an interim increase for annual adjusted income increases of 10 percent or more that follow interim rent reductions.

+Increase/decreases in unearned income (e.g. COLA adjustment for social security; unemployment benefits; TANF; new social security/SSI benefits; etc.).
+The HA will defer the increase to the next regular reexamination unless it results in an increase in adjusted income of 10 percent or more.

 Errors of omission made at admission or re-examination shall be corrected by the HA.
 Retroactive payments will be made to the participant if the error is in his/her favor.

 If an error results in a retroactive rent payment due to the participant not providing correct information concerning annual income, the HCV participant must make repayment in accordance with the HA policy.
+Errors resulting in an overpayment by the Family will be refunded to the participant through an increase in HAP payment(s) or directly to the participant.